0dan0/qr/docs/control/extensions/README.md

 ### <span style="color:steelblue">**NEW**</span> - **HERO10 only** - Frame rate extension - October 2021 Labs

 - **24HZ=1** - enable film standard 24.0 frame, rather than the default broadcast standard 23.976.
+The existing 24p mode(s) will have the new frame rate when this is enabled, all other video modes are unaffected.

 <input type="checkbox" id="perm" name="perm">
 <label for="perm">Make metadata Premanent (are you sure?)</label><br>